 Faulty drain tile systems can cause significant damage and are often overlooked because they are buried underground.
 Drain tiles, especially in homes over 25 years old, can easily be partially or completely blocked by roots or other debris.
 Many older North Shore homes use a drainage system that consists of short sections of clay pipe laid with a quarter-inch space between them to let in water.
 This system is not very efficient as all of the water does not enter the pipe and can build up against the foundation of your home ultimately causing water damage to your basement.
 The more rain, the bigger the problem.
 North Shore homes obviously receive more rain than many other parts of the country so its critical to ensure that your drainage system is clear.
 Modern day drain tiles are made with plastic or PVC perforated pipes but even they can build up blocks.

 The solution to any concerns about your future home’s drainage is to have a Video Diagnostic Inspection of your external drainage system.
-Essentially this is a process where a certified technician (not the home inspector) will guide a small camera through the drain tile to inspect drains and pipes and identify conditions in the piping system that may be causing a blockage.
-These cameras provide reliable images that are clear enough to easily identify damage and even possible future issues.
-Any build up of debris or dirt can also clearly be seen, allowing technicians to determine the right approach to address any issues and plan for future cleaning.
+Essentially this is a process where a certified technician (not the home inspector) guides a small camera through the drain tile to inspect drains and pipes and identify conditions in the system that may be cause a blockage.
+These cameras provide reliable images clear enough to easily identify damage and even possible future issues.
+Any build up of debris or dirt can also be seen, allowing technicians to determine the right approach to address any issues and plan for future cleaning.

 I highly recommend this type of a drainage inspection for anybody purchasing a home in North or West Vancouver.
 After all, nobody wants to be in bed on a rainy, January evening worrying if their pipes are clean.